AdityaLab/MDL-ODE-Missing/README.md

 ### Demo Code of the MDLINFER

 We also provide a demo code to run the MDLINFER.
-The steps are as folllow:
+The steps are as follow:

 (1) Please set the code_root in scripts_main/Run_SEIR_main_analysis.R as the step1 folder and step2 folder path.
 (2) Run the MDLINFER.sh to run the code.